agalue/opennms-drift-kubernetes/README.azure.md

 ## Cluster Creation

 > **WARNING**: Make sure you have enough quota on your Azure to create all the resources.
 Be aware that trial accounts cannot request quota changes.
-A reduced version is available in order to test the deployment.
+A reduced version is available in order to test the deployment, based on the `Visual Studio Enterprise` Subscription.

 Create a service principal account: